 Standards for the Evaluation of Scholarship

-Faculty are expected to seek excellence in scholarly activity.
-Indicators on which the assessment of the quality of scholarly activity is based are provided below.
-In cases where the candidate is one of multiple participants in a particular scholarly activity (e.g. multiple-authored paper, multiple-investigator grant), he/she is expected to designate his/her role as part of the overall assessment.
+All Faculty of the College are expected to seek excellence in scholarly activity and submit such activity for peer review.
+Indicators on which the assessment of the quality of scholarly activity is based are provided in Table 1.

-Indicators of the quality of a faculty member’s research record include the quality and quantity of published work as well as the faculty member’s success in obtaining extramural funds.
-All faculty members in the Department are expected to produce records of scholarship that reflect their disciplinary focus and the attributes of an individual faculty member’s scholarly activity will vary across disciplines.
+Indicators of the quality of a Faculty member’s research and creative activity include the quality and quantity of presentations, exhibitions, installations and published work as well as the Faculty member’s success in obtaining extramural funds.
+All Faculty members in the College are expected to produce and sustain a record of scholarly activity.